 One more ancient structure, belonging to Hinayana school, created in the 2nd – 1st century BC.

 Cave 16 – vihara

-One of the best placed caves in the middle of complex.
+One of the best-placed caves in the middle of the complex.
 Cave chamber is adorned with beautiful paintings.
-Two elephant statues at the base of stairway leading to the cave.
+Two elephant statues at the base of a stairway leading to the cave.
 Porch is damaged.